jump to navigation

 red-rocks-amphitheatre1

-Multiple bands of Red Rock exercise groupies have been known to gather at various times of morning, but depending on what world famous band is playing later that night, sometimes will show up early in the afternoon to get a quick stair session in.
+Multiple bands of Red Rock boot camp exercise groupies have been known to gather at various times of morning, but depending on what world famous band is playing later that night, sometimes will show up early in the afternoon to get a quick stair session in.

 Some come well prepared to sweat.
 Some just show up to play.
 All leave with a smile on their face.
 Here’s why: